 Letting go and taking only the bare minimum with us, no excess baggage, to leave things behind or pack up our negative thoughts.

 The Fruit Tree (the actual visual shows someone throwing a rock to obtain the fruit)

 For me, this is about unconditional love and accepting situations.
 Instead of holding back goodness; to give, to tolerate and be generous in return.
 If someone throws stones, give them flowers.
-If you feel like you are out of fruit, go back to your true nature through mediation, consciously breathing and connect to the endless life force energy available to us.
+If you feel like you are out of fruit, go back to your true nature through meditation, consciously breathing and connecting to the endless life force energy available to us.